-SPS 192.79 Fouls.
+SPS 192.77 Fouls.

-- (1) The referee may issue a warning if conditions that may progress to a foul are observed.
-After the initial warning, a penalty may be issued. - (2) The penalty for a foul shall be a deduction of points or disqualification, depending on the severity of the foul.
-Any points deducted for a foul shall be deducted in the round in which the foul occurred. - (3) If an injury results from an intentional foul and is severe enough to terminate the bout, the contestant causing the injury loses by disqualification. - (4) If an injury from an intentional foul later becomes aggravated by legal strikes and the referee stops a bout before completion of a majority of the scheduled rounds because of the injury, the injured contestant shall win by a technical decision, if they are ahead on the score cards.
+- (1) The referee may caution, warn, or penalize a contestant for committing a foul. - (2) The penalty for a foul may be a deduction of points or disqualification.
+Any points deducted for a foul shall be deducted in the round in which the foul occurred.
+Disqualification may occur after multiple fouls or if the referee determines a foul is flagrant. - (3) If an injury results from an intentional foul and is severe enough to terminate the bout, the contestant causing the injury loses by disqualification. - (4) If an injury from an intentional foul later becomes aggravated by legal strikes and the referee stops a bout before completion of a majority of the scheduled rounds because of the injury, the injured contestant shall win by a technical decision, if they are ahead on the score cards.
 If the injured contestant is even or behind on the score cards at the time of the stoppage, the bout shall be declared a technical draw. - (5) If an injury from an intentional foul later becomes aggravated by legal strikes and the referee stops a bout after completion of a majority of the scheduled rounds because of the injury, the outcome shall be determined by scoring the completed rounds and the partial round at which the referee stopped the bout. - (6) If an accidental foul occurs before the completion of a majority of the scheduled rounds of a bout and the injured contestant is not able to continue the fight, the fight shall be declared a no contest.
 If the accidental foul occurs after the completion of a majority of the scheduled rounds of a bout and the fouled contestant is not able to continue, the judges shall score the bout as a technical knock-out and the contestant who is ahead on points shall be declared the winner.
 In determining the points, the judges shall score the completed rounds and the incomplete round.
 If no action has occurred in an incomplete round, the round shall be scored as an even round.
 When a contestant is not able to continue fighting, the referee shall stop the action and inform the department's inspector, the judges and both contestants that the foul was accidental.
 If in the later rounds the injury has worsened as a result of legal blows, and the injured contestant is not able to continue, the judges shall score the bout based on the completed rounds and the incomplete round.
 A referee, in consultation with the ringside physician, shall allow the injured contestant up to 5 minutes to recover from the foul.
 A contestant who is hit with an accidental low blow shall continue after a reasonable amount of time, not exceeding 5 minutes, or the contestant shall lose the bout.
 If a contestant is hit with an accidental low blow, the referee shall stop the action in a bout and inform the judges of any deduction of points made by the referee.